• Skip to primary navigation

 • Now, add the green peas and the sweet corn.
 Stir a couple of times.

-• Bake the vegan mini pot pies in a pre-heated oven of 400 Fahrenheit (200 degrees Celsius) for approx. 30 minutes.
+• Bake it in a pre-heated 400 Fahrenheit (200 degrees Celsius) oven for approx. 30 minutes.

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.